ERejto/FPGA-Synth-project-portfolio/docs/fpga.md

 *add in more settings, configurable frequencies, frequency math to the fpga so can send over freq instead of predetermined note, move phase accumulators to DSP block, move wavetables to BRAM*

-Add in thing about unreachable states

-Explain Matlab in here